openlab-at-city-tech/openlab/wp-content/plugins/taxonomy-terms-order/readme.txt

 == Change Log ==

+= 1.7.9 =
+ - Trigger wp_cache_flush when saving the order to clear the internal caches
+ - WordPress 6.3 compatibility tag

 = 1.7.7 =
  - Use term name for admin queries, when the admin sort is active, to avoid "random" returns on certain servers, when term order are empty.
  - WordPress 6.2.2 compatibility tag